Chandra CXO

 Two Mars orbiters, Blue and Gold.
 Part of SIMPLEx program.

-To reach Mars in September 2025 and enter a highly elliptical orbit,
+To reach Mars in early 2026 and enter a highly elliptical orbit,

 which should be lowered to an almost circular science orbit.